 Swiss meringue buttercream is perfect for springtime; simultaneously light and rich, with a silky texture and easy spreading/piping consistency.
 The addition of matcha powder balances out the sweetness and imbues it with a delicious green tea aesthetic.

 Matcha pairs well with many different flavors of cake, especially bright and refreshing ones.
 In the picture above, I paired it with a ginger cupcake (my favorite), and topped it with a slice of candied ginger for a simple, elegant-looking dessert.
 By adding ginger to a vanilla cupcake instead of using the more popular gingerbread-style recipe (heavy with molasses and other spices), we can move this flavor out of winter and into the sunshine of April.

 I would serve this cupcake with a clean, fresh-tasting tea that isn’t too sweet.
-Matcha is the obvious choice, but if you would rather complement the flavor than match it, some other good choices would be a stronger white or yellow tea (e.g. White Peony or Yellow Buds) or a flavorful green tea (e.g. Green Bamboo or Meng Ding Mao Feng)… All of which happen to be 20% off this month!
-What are the chances?
+Matcha is the obvious choice, but if you would rather complement the flavor than match it, some other good choices would be a stronger white or yellow tea (e.g. White Peony or Yellow Buds) or a flavorful green tea (e.g. Green Bamboo or Meng Ding Mao Feng).

 - 1 cup sugar